pzhaojohnson/rnacanvas.draw.svg/README.md

 which is what setting the `outerHTML` property does.

-Thus, the `set()` method will throw if the specified outer XML does not encode exactly one SVG element and if the specified outer XML encodes an SVG element with a tag name different from that of the target SVG element.
+Thus, the `set()` method will throw if the specified outer XML does not encode exactly one SVG element or if the specified outer XML encodes an SVG element with a tag name different from that of the target SVG element.

 ```javascript
 var svg = document.createElementNS('http://www.w3.org/2000/svg', 'svg');